platformatic/platformatic/docs/runtime/configuration.md

-The `preload` configuration is intended to be used to register Application Performance Monitoring (APM) agents. `preload` should contain a path pointing to a commonjs or es module that is loaded at the start of of the app worker thread.
+The `preload` configuration is intended to be used to register Application Performance Monitoring (APM) agents. `preload` should contain a path pointing to a CommonJS or ES module that is loaded at the start of of the app worker thread.

 ### `services`